ketanvj/codepromotion/README.md

 # java-project
 Java Project for Jenkins Course

-MOdified to trigger the mutibranch pipeline
+MOdified to trigger the mutibranch pipelinadaasad`